franziska-caroline/capstone-ideas/README.md

 **Profiles for Humans / future Pet parents**
 - Create detailed profiles for yourself, including photos, descriptions, living space

-**Delete Profiles**
+**Edit and delete Profiles**
-- successfully adopted animal profiles can be deleted as well as when you have found your animal.
+- you can endit the profile, change images, the text etc or successfully adopted animal profiles can be deleted.

 **Sorting by category / breed**
 - Users can sort the animal categories list by breed or location.